 The thought of not being able to see makes my heart beat fast, but as we walked the halls of Bethel China yesterday afternoon, I couldn’t help but feel completely at peace.

-Nestled in the southwest countryside of Beijing, Bethel is a school for visually impaired, orphaned children.
+Nestled in the southwest countryside of Beijing, Bethel is a school for children who are visually impaired and vulnerable.
 The kids here have a wide variety of visual disabilities.
 Some are completely blind while others have just minor visual impairment in one eye.
 With either case, what stood out the most about Bethel was the joy on the children’s faces and the laughter that filled the air.
-But not only are these kids happy, but they’re smart.
-Like really smart.
-They navigate the halls and stairs like they have perfect vision.
-(I still trip about 50 percent of the time when I climb stairs.)
+The children here navigate the halls and stairs like they have perfect vision.
 They are doing school work, learning English, jumping on trampolines, and even riding bikes.
 These kids are incredible!!
-I think that I expected the children to mostly sit around and need help doing just about anything, but I was wrong.

-As you look through these pictures I hope you can feel the joy and peace that emanates from these children.
+As you look through these pictures I hope you can feel the joy and peace that flows through these children.
 We have only spent a short time with them so far, but they have already changed my perspective made my vision a little more clear.